apache/datasketches-website/docs/Theta/ThetaSetOpsCornerCases.md

 Here, the number of distinct inputs to the sketch have exceeded the size of the buffer, so the sketch must start choosing what values to retain in the sketch and starts reducing the value of *theta* accordingly. *theta < 1.0*, *retained entries > 0*, and *empty = F*.

 ### Degenerate{<1.0, 0, F}
 This requires some explanation.

+Imagine we have two large data sets, A and B, with only a few items in common.
+The exact intersection of these two sets, *A&cap;B* would result in those few common items.

-Imagine the intersection of two estimating sketches where the values retained in the two sketches are disjoint (i.e, no overlap).
-Since the two sketches chose their internal values at random, there remains some probability that there could be common values in an exactly computed intersection, but it just so happens that one of the two sketches did not select any of them in the random sampling process.
-Therefore, the *retained entries = 0*.
+Now suppose we compute Sketch(A) and Sketch(B).
+Because sketches are approximate and the items from each set are chosen at random, there is some probability that one of the sketches may not contain any of the common items.
+As a result, the sketch intersection of these two sets, *Sketch(A)&cap;Sketch(B)*, which is also approximate, might contain zero retained entries.

-Even though the *retained entries = 0* the upper bound of the estimated number of distinct values in the input domain, but missed by the sketch, can be computed statistically.
-It is too complex to discuss here, but the sketch code actually performs this estimation.
+Even though the retained entries is zero, the upper bound of the estimated number of distinct values from the input domain is clearly greater than zero, but missed by the sketch intersection.
+This upper bound can be computed statistically.
+It is too complex to discuss further here, but the sketch code actually performs this estimation.

-Since there is a non-zero probability of a non-empty intersection, *empty = F*.
-This is also a degenerate case in the sense that *theta < 1.0* and *empty = F* like an estimating sketch, except that no actual values were found in the operation, so *retained entries = 0*.
+Where both input sketches are non-empty, there is a non-zero probability that the intersection will have zero entries, yet the statistics tells us that the result may not be really empty, we may have been just unlucky.
+We indicate this by setting the result *empty = F*, and *retained entries = 0*.
+The resulting *theta = min(thetaA, thetaB)*.
+Calling *getUpperBound(...)* on the resulting intersection will reveal the best estimate of how many values might exist in the intersection of the raw data.
+The *getLowerBound(...)* will be zero because it is also possible that the two sets, A and B, were exactly disjoint.

+Note that this degenerate state can also result from an AnotB operation or the Union operation, which will be demonstrated below.

 ### Summary Table of the Valid States of a Sketch
 The *Has Seen Data* column is not an independent variable, but helps with the interpretation of the state.